joandre/MCL_spark/README.md

 Most of the following solutions were developed by Stijn van Dongen.
 More could come based on matrix distribution state.

  * Add self loop to each node.
 For now, a neutral weight is imposed.
 A more important weight would increase cluster granularity.
 Inflation and expansion rates are still parameterizable to influence that phenomena.
 When self loops are completely or partially initialized in the original dataset, graph is conserved as it is.
- * Most of big graph are sparse because of their nature.
+ * Most of big graph are sparsed because of their nature.
 For example, in a social graph, people are not related to every other users but mostly to relatives, friends or colleagues (depending on the nature of the social network).
 In inflation and expansion steps, "weak" connections weight tends to zero (since it is the goal to detect strong connections in order to bring out clusters) without reaching it.
 In order to take advantage of sparsity representation of the graph, this value should be set to zero after each iteration, if it is lower than a very small epsilon (e.g. 0.01).
  * In order to improve convergence test speed, MCL author proposed a more efficient way to proceed.
 (Not Implemented Yet)

 ## Implementation thoughts